walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 Android builds register with Credential Manager for:

-- **Presentation (`GET_CREDENTIAL`)** — OpenID4VP unsigned and ISO 18013-7 Annex C, via `DigitalCredentialProviderActivity`.
+- **Presentation (`GET_CREDENTIAL`)** — OpenID4VP unsigned and ISO 18013-7 Annex C, via `DigitalCredentialProviderActivity` (full-screen consent for now).
 - **Issuance (`CREATE_CREDENTIAL`)** — OpenID4VCI (`openid4vci-v1` and common aliases), via `DigitalCredentialCreateActivity`.

-Issuance reuses the same offer-review UI as the Receive tab.
-Pre-authorized offers complete inside the create activity.
-Authorization-code offers open the system browser and finish when the existing `openid://` deep link returns (forwarded from `MainActivity` while a create flow is pending).
+Issuance uses a translucent create Activity and a Material bottom sheet for offer review (including transaction-code entry).
+Pre-authorized offers complete in that sheet.
+Authorization-code offers keep the sheet in a “waiting for issuer sign-in” state, open the system browser, and finish when the existing `openid://` deep link returns (forwarded from `MainActivity` while a create flow is pending).
+The Credential Manager create-option picker remains system-owned; the sheet is wallet fulfillment UI after the user selects this wallet.

 ### Manual Chrome origin-trial check